just-ai/jaicf-kotlin/activators/rasa/README.md

 Create your NLU model that includes intents and named entities you need.
 There is a [great tutorial](https://rasa.com/docs/rasa/user-guide/rasa-tutorial/) that shows how to install and run Rasa NLU models.

-Then you have to [train and run NLU only server](https://rasa.com/docs/rasa/nlu/using-nlu-only/) and obtain it's public URL (using [ngrok](https://ngrok.com) for example).
+Then you have to [train and run NLU only server](https://rasa.com/docs/rasa/nlu/using-nlu-only/) and obtain its public URL (using [ngrok](https://ngrok.com) for example).

 #### Rasa NLU server template